top of page

 • label → labelled

-• cancel → cancelled
+• repel → repelled

-These double the consonant in British and Australian English despite the stress falling earlier.
 Ah, the joys of the English language.

 Why does 'benefited' look wrong, even when it isn't?